thismain/Self-Driving-Squares/README.md

 Live demo: http://drive.x10host.com/city/paths.htm
 [![screenshot](https://github.com/thismain/Self-Driving-Squares/blob/main/screenshot2.png?raw=true)](http://drive.x10host.com/city/paths.htm)

 Tiny squares, which I refer to as cars, find their way along the streets in an image.
-You can pan and zoom the world using your left mouse button and wheel.
+Pan and zoom the world using your left mouse button and wheel.
 The cars find their way by sampling the colors in the image.
-You can also control one of the squares with your arrow keys.
-There are a few different images to try out.
+There are a few different street maps to try.
 Here are the shortcut keys:
 <ul>
 <li>left mouse button to pan</li>
 <li>mouse wheel to zoom in and out, centered on the cursor</li>